jpverta/jpverta.github.io/index.md

 The overarching goal of my research is to understand the mechanisms that create and maintain phenotypic diversity from the molecular to the species level.
 To reach this goal, I study the genetic and molecular basis of complex adaptive phenotypes such as life histories, as such traits underlie much of biological diversity and provide keys to understand evolution.

-**I am looking for PhD students for 2025 - please don't hesitate to contact me**

 ## Topics

 **Evolution** is the fundamental source of diversity of life.
 Over 150 years after Darwin, we are still continuing to discover new and amazing ways evolution contributes to biological diversity, both within a species and among them.
 Understanding the mechanisms that are responsible of evolution has been, and still is, a central goal in biology.